-Name OneNet Connector Maintainer Engineering Ingegneria Informatica S.p.a. and EUROPEAN DYNAMICS Luxembourg S.A.
-Logo of the connector or company logo One network for Europe Peculiarity of the connector " The OneNet Connector, based on TRUE Connector, aims to enable a European Energy Data Space, combining the IDS principles with the advantages of the FIWARE ecosystem ensuring a seamless and secure data exchange in a completely end-to-end decentralized approach.
-The main features of the OneNet Connector are: Ready-to-go, ready to be installed in any environment and integrated with existing platforms via APIs " Fully integrated with the FIWARE Context Broker (in the NGSI-LD version) Offers a rich graphical user Interface for connector's configuration and for a series of additional services (KPI's, data exchange timeline, cross-platform services catalogue, vocabularies, etc.) " Facilitates through the GUI or via API the data exchange process, and extends the interaction between data producer/consumer by providing an "offered service" handshake and publish/subscribe mechanisms, accordingly " Integrates data harmonization tool for supporting and mapping CIM standards into NGSI/LD Can be integrated with third-party Identity Management Services " Supports more than 60 different harmonized services and data profiles in the smart grid and energy field, but can be easily extended with additional services also in other domains " Is completely integrated with the OneNet " Orchestration Workbench and OneNet Monitoring and Analytics Dashboard, two additional tools that allows participants to deploy and evaluate their own services on data coming from the OneNet system and integrate it with analytics and data visualization.
-More Information OneNet project website 50
+Maintainer Engineering Ingegneria Informatica S.p.a. and EUROPEAN DYNAMICS Luxembourg S.A.
+Logo of the connector or company logo CNE one network for Europe Peculiarity of the connector The OneNet Connector, based on TRUE Connector, aims to enable a European Energy Data Space, combining the IDS principles with the advantages of the FIWARE ecosystem ensuring a seamless and secure data exchange in a completely end-to-end decentralized approach.
+The main features of the OneNet Connector are: Ready-to-go, ready to be installed in any environment and integrated with existing platforms via APIs Fully integrated with the FIWARE Context Broker (in the NGSI-LD version) Offers a rich graphical user Interface for connector's configuration and for a series of additional services (KPI's, data exchange timeline, cross-platform services catalogue, vocabularies, etc.) Facilitates through the GUI or via API the data exchange process, and extends the interaction between data producer/consumer by providing an "offered service" handshake and publish/subscribe mechanisms, accordingly Integrates data harmonization tool for supporting and mapping CIM standards into NGSI/LD Can be integrated with third-party Identity Management Services Supports more than 60 different harmonized services and data profiles in the smart grid and energy field, but can be easily extended with additional services also in other domains " Is completely integrated with the OneNet " Orchestration Workbench and OneNet Monitoring and Analytics Dashboard, two additional tools that allows participants to deploy and evaluate their own services on data coming from the OneNet system and integrate it with analytics and data visualization.
+More Information OneNet project website 56 Connector Details Туре A generic open-source solution Maturity TRL 7 (status Aug.
+2023).
+The OneNet Connector was deployed and tested in 12 different European countries'

-50 https://onenet-project.eu/
+56 https://onenet-project.eu/